kbrsh/blog/src/posts/gradient-descent.md

 draft: true
 ---

 Neural networks work by receiving a set of inputs, multiplying them by a set of weights, and then returning an output.
 At first, the weights are initialized with random values.
-Over time, the neural network slowly refines the weights so that it can return a plausible output for any input.
+Over time, the neural network refines the weights so that it can return a plausible output for any input.

 A neural network uses a _loss function_ to find how close an output is to the target output.
 The goal of the network is to change the weights in such a way that the loss function returns an output close to zero.
 A low loss value means that the output for all inputs was incredibly close to the expected output for the inputs.